 Natural disasters, from hurricanes to tornadoes to mudslides and wildfires, are part of workers’ lives, and HR leaders play a big part in helping employees prepare for and recover from these disasters.

-What kind of plan should HR leaders have for hurricanes, wildfires or other disasters?
+What kind of plan should HR leaders have for disasters like wildfires?

 Employee safety is critical in any disaster planning, and communication is the most critical facet of such a plan.